mxochicale/symposiummx/2017/RECOMENDATIONS.md

 # Program

-When one is one a conference is very important to keep track of the speakers as well and the talks, also to have notification(s) of possible changes in the program like titles of the talks, speaker names or places and times.
+When one is in a a conference is very important to keep track of the speakers as well and the talks, also to have notification(s) of possible changes in the program like titles of the talks, speaker names or places and times.
 So the advice here is to take advantage of the mobile apps that can be used